 Terrestrial orchids do not need much fertilizer.
 You can use a quarter-strength orchid fertilizer solution to feed your plants during their growing period.
 Some orchids, such as the Cypripedium “Lady Slipper” orchid, require even less fertilizer.
 Therefore, it is important to check the specific needs of your orchid first.
 Too much fertilizer can be detrimental to your orchid.

-If you would like to learn more, check out this guide on how to fertilize orchid.
+If you would like to learn more, check out this guide on how to fertilize orchids.

 Propagating terrestrial orchids is usually done by dividing the pseudobulbs.
-I provide step-by-step instructions on how to divide the pseudobulbs and propagate new orchids in another article.
+I provide step-by-step instructions on how to divide the pseudobulbs and propagate new orchids in another Everyday Orchids guide.
 Be sure to check that out if you would like more guidance on propagating your orchid plant.

 Some terrestrial orchids species can be propagated through keiki growth instead of pseudobulb division.
 You would need to use an orchid cloning paste to trigger keiki growth in the orchid.
 Whenever you have keiki growth on your orchid, it is important to leave it on the mother orchid.
 Allow it to continue to grow.
 Wait until the keiki has roots that are at least 2 inches long and at least two leaves before you attempt to separate it from the mother plant.